All Products

 media asset ID

 A media asset includes an input file and related output files.
-For example, the input file is a video file or an audio file, and the related output files are transcoded files, snapshots, thumbnails, media information, content moderation results, and AI tags.
-An input file corresponds to only one media asset and is uniquely identified by the ID of the media asset.
-This media asset ID is associated with all information generated by the media workflow that the input file triggers.
+For example, the input file can be a video or audio file, and the output files can be transcoded files, snapshots, thumbnails, media information, content moderation results, and AI tags.
+Each input file maps to exactly one media asset, uniquely identified by a media asset ID.
+This ID is associated with all information generated by the media workflow that the input file triggers.

 Scenarios